|

 The modest stations on this portion consisted of island stations and platforms constructed of wood.
 The narrow station houses with their clapboard paneling and peaked roofs with overhanging eaves emptied out onto an island platform covered by a peaked canopy that was actually a continuation of the station house's roof.
 The tall steel poles that carried the "L"'s overhead wires occasionally poked through the canopy, interrupting the platform.

-Finally, in 1961 construction began on a joint project to elevate the Lake Street "L" tracks.
-The $4 million project was jointed financed by the Chicago Transit Authority (who had assumed operation of the "L" in 1947), City of Chicago, Village of Oak Park, Cook County, State of Illinois, and US Bureau of Public Roads, and in cooperation with the Chicago & North Western Railroad.
-Rather than build a new elevated structure for the "L", the rapid transit tracks were relocated onto the C&NW's embankment, occupying the southern portion of the elevated right-of-way, which the railroad vacated.
+After decades of attempts to elevate the ground-level "L" tracks through Austin and Oak Park, in 1961 construction began on a joint project to elevate the outer portion of the Lake Street "L".
+The $4 million project was jointed financed by the Chicago Transit Authority, City of Chicago, Village of Oak Park, Cook County, State of Illinois, and US Bureau of Public Roads, and in cooperation with the Chicago & North Western Railroad.
+Rather than build a new elevated structure for the "L", the rapid transit tracks were relocated onto the C&NW's embankment, occupying the southern portion of the existing elevated right-of-way, which the railroad vacated.
 The elevation project eliminated 22 grade crossings between Laramie and Harlem avenues.

 The elevation project included the construction of new stations and removal of the old wooden stations at street-level.
 The stations included new island platforms on the embankment and street-level station houses on the south side of the embankment.
-The stations were very modern for the time, and described thusly in a promotional brochure for the project:
+The stations were very modern for the time, in many respects similar to and an evolution of the Congress line stations built a few years earlier, and described thusly in a promotional brochure for the project:

 Integrated with the south wall of the North Western embankment, the new stations incorporate many design features.